90+ AI Design Patterns to Avoid: The Definitive List

 --primary-dark: #1E3F2B;C02: Blue-to-Purple Gradient

-The gradient from blue-600 to purple-600 (or variations) across hero sections.
-This pattern was rare before 2023 and is now the dominant AI hero treatment.
+The gradient from blue-600 to purple-600 across hero sections.
+Rare before 2023, now the dominant AI hero treatment — common enough that it has its own breakdown: the Tailwind blue-purple gradient AI signature.

-Why it signals AI: This specific gradient direction and color combination appears in training data from hundreds of SaaS landing pages that were themselves AI-generated, creating a feedback loop.
+Why it signals AI: This exact direction and color pair shows up in training data from hundreds of SaaS pages that were themselves AI-generated.
+It is a feedback loop printing its own fingerprint.

 /* AI default */

-background: linear-gradient(to right, #2563EB, #7C3AED);Instead: Use a flat background color, a subtle texture, or a gradient between closely related hues rather than complementary ones.
+background: linear-gradient(to right, #2563EB, #7C3AED);Instead: Use a flat background, a subtle texture, or a gradient between adjacent hues rather than complementary ones.

 /* Human alternative */